ISO 9001:2015 Lead Auditor (QMS) – CQI and IRCA Certified

 (b) Knowledge of the requirements of ISO 9001

 This prior knowledge may be gained by completing an SQT ISO 9001:2015 Foundation (QMS) training course or equivalent.
+SQT provides free access to the Foundation course for learners booking on this course. (fee applicable if IRCA Certificate required)

 (c) Fluency in spoken and written English.
 For applicants whose first language is not English, SQT recommends a minimum English language competency of IELTS 5.5 (or equivalent) for successful completion of this programme.
 It is important to note that learners are not expected to have an IELTS or equivalent examination complete.
 Potential delegates are expected to self-assess their English language competency against the IELTS Band scores which can be found in this